Pi-network-colors/Picoloris/README.md

 # Picoloris
-For Pi network amd for all comunyti
+For Pi network and for all comunyti
+Read me